Skip to content

 Online Super Tutors Flyer Design with a picture of an adult

 Online Super Tutors focus on both of these demographics.
-The way they solved this is by dedicating each side of the flyer to one of these groups.
+The way they chose to communicate this is by dedicating each side of the flyer to one of these groups.

-The important thing to point out here again is the fact that both the text and the images on each side are clearly communicating a single message.
+The important thing to point out here is the fact, that both the text and the images on each side are clearly communicating a single message.

 One large headline, a subheadline, a quality image and contact details is all that is needed.